Who we are

 I founded Anlab in 1992 to honor a personal debt — to my grandparents, parents, and my mentors who sat in these 2 chairs.

-Those chairs once seated wealthy businessmen while my father (1895–1989) shined their boots at the Union Stock Yards in Omaha — a major financial hub that was once comparable to Wallstreet.
+The chairs once seated wealthy businessmen while my father (1895–1989) shined their boots at the Union Stock Yards in Omaha — a major financial hub that was once comparable to Wallstreet.
 Farmers from across the country brought livestock to the Yards, where animals were bought, sold, processed, and shipped to grocers nationwide.

 In the summer of 1962, at age six, I sat in one of the chairs while Don Mactier (Mactier Bros) sat in the other.
-After his boots were shined, he told my father, “Dave, when Bobby is with you, drop him off at my office in the mornings so he can work with me”.
+After his boots were shined, he told my father, “Dave, when Bobby is with you, drop him off at my office in the mornings so he can work with me.”

 At the Yards, I learned about business from men engaged in an industry where fortunes were made and lost, overnight, and my Parents taught me about Life.
 My mother pushed me to study hard and taught me the value of keeping my word.
 I watched my father work relentlessly and listened to stories about my grandparents, born in 1865 and 1867, and the sacrifices they made.